luckylooke/dragular/readme.markdown

 ### `options.compileItemOnDrop`

 In case your draggable items are customized by other directives/attributes, you can use this flag to run compilation of droped item after drop.
 It is not supposed to be used with containers items rendered by ng-repeat.
 In such case you are supposed to add directives/attributes to item template and use logic in controller to enable/disable them.

+### `options.onInit`

+You can provide function callback called after dragular initialisation with drake as first argument.

 ## `Events`